top of page

 Specify realistic green density and final density goals.
 For many MIM stainless applications, 95–99% theoretical density is attainable; choose the target based on functional requirements and post-processing plans (e.g., HIP, machining).

-Tailor time at peak temperature to just enough for neck growth and pore closure.
-Consider multi-stage sintering.
+Tailor time at peak temperature to just enough densification and pore closure.

-Avoid excessively fast cooling that induces warp.
-Differential shrinkage, phase changes, and residual stresses during cool-down are common warp drivers.
+Avoid excessively fast cooling that induces warp or shape deformation.
+Differential shrinkage, phase changes, and residual stresses during cool-down are common shape deformation drivers.
 Fast cooling can lock in thermal gradients and stresses, causing distortion or even cracking, particularly for thin sections, asymmetric geometries, and assemblies.

-Use finite element thermal-mechanical simulations for complex geometries to predict likely warp modes and design fixtures or support strategies accordingly.
+Use finite element thermal-mechanical simulations (when available) for complex geometries to predict likely warp modes and design fixtures or support strategies accordingly.

-Design sintering fixtures that support critical dimensions and minimize unconstrained sections.
+Design sintering fixtures that support critical dimensions and minimize constraint of the part shrinkage.
 Use sacrificial supports or locating features that can be removed post-sinter.

 When practical, incorporate low-temperature anneals or stress-relief cycles to reduce locked-in stresses before final machining or surface finishing.